 I learned this the hard way.
-In my first two years in McKinsey I went with the flow, doing what I felt everybody else was doing, executing whenever expected, focusing more on quantity than quality.
+In my first two years at McKinsey, I went with the flow, doing what I felt everybody else was doing, executing whenever expected, and focusing more on quantity than quality.
 It took me a long time to understand that I was being inefficient, that I was working long hours not because it was always necessary, but because I was too insecure and afraid to speak up.

 Then I started developing my own method.
 Within my last two years - with one notorious exception - I had a very good lifestyle.
 From my point of view, in consulting that means working from 9am to 7-8pm, Fridays finishing at 5-6pm and feeling like every hour spent working directly correlates with the impact of the project.
 I never worked one single weekend in my entire time at McKinsey.
 Not one.
 It wasn’t easy to get there though and the big lesson I learned was that a bad lifestyle as a consultant might not be triggered by those around you, but by yourself, specifically by your own ambitions and insecurities.
 Here are some of the things that I did to address those:

-Some people focus better in the mornings, others prefer the evenings.
-Some prefer a team room format, other would rather work in a cubical.
+Some people focus better in the mornings, while others prefer the evenings.
+Some prefer a team room format, others would rather work in a cubical.
 Reflect on what works best for you and seek to maximize the potential of every hour.
-If you are not needed, don’t linger in the team room and do pretend work at 1am.
+If you are not needed, don’t linger in the team room and do pretend work at 1 am.
 Nobody stands to win from this.

 Multi-tasking is a mirage from a different generation.
 If you want to churn out good content at a fast speed you can only do it by working intensely, unfocused, on one thing at a time.

 Find within your firm colleagues who have similar interests and play an active role to help each other grow.
-This will not only help develop your knowledge and increase your chances of getting staffed on the projects you want, but also have fun along the way.
+This will not only help develop your knowledge and increase your chances of getting staff on the projects you want but also have fun along the way.